Do you know how to find land for living off the grid? The perfect land for building your off grid homestead?

 Hopefully, you can negotiate with them, and if not that means a court date.
 If you’ve got the money you could try to buy some of their land to create your own road for access to your property, but it’s simply not worth the hassle UNLESS it’s a property that’s fantastically wonderful and the perfect location.

 You’d probably be better off just looking elsewhere than going through that.

 AFFORDABILITY: ACTUALLY BUYING THE LAND

 Second is credit.
 Many people do not have sufficient credit to get a traditional mortgage without paying a higher interest rate if they’re even able to qualify in the first place.
 Credit is debt.
 Period.
-And part of the reason for of going off grid is to become debt free.
+And part of the reason for going off grid is to become debt-free.

 Who would you rather be indebted to?
 The landowner or the bank?

 Another reason to buy direct from the landowner is you are more likely to be able to negotiate a better price and lower interest rate.
 This means you will likely have a lower monthly payment for a shorter period of time and you’ll own the land faster at a lower price.

 If you don’t feel comfortable negotiating yourself, get a buyer’s agent.
 They will act on your behalf whereas a real estate agent is hired by the seller to sell the property.
 Their interests lie in getting the seller’s property sold to make their commission.
 If you’re more comfortable going the traditional route, then find a real estate agent that will help you negotiate the best deal possible.

 Lets face it, without the land you can’t go off grid.
 And to get the perfect property you will have to do your homework.
 Hopefully, you have done enough research to know what your property is worth, and you can make an informed offer.